JK Drum Solutions: Drum Set Instruction, Transcriptions and Educational Podcasts

 There Are No Mistakes 1

-Now see?
-This one is actually encouraging on the outside.
-But of course I have to ruin it for you.
+Now see, this one is actually encouraging...on the outside; and of course I have to ruin it for you.
 Anything that suggests a negative is really a positive sets off my relativism alarm.
 This one really isn't too bad but I think there is a caution of implying that you can rationalize any mistake.
-So it really depends on your definition of "mistake" as well as your sense of judgment to know when the mistake is because you didn't prepare.
-On one hand it is certainly an opportunity to understand how a mistake happened and what you plan to do about it should it re-occur.
-There is also the necessity for honesty and discernment to be able to know when a mistake has no cover such that you can just call it a gift from the universe.
+So it really depends on your definition of "mistake" as well as your sense of judgment to know when the mistake is because you didn't prepare or due to an intermittent brain fart.
+It is certainly an opportunity to understand with honesty and discernment how a mistake happened and what you plan to do about it should it re-occur.

-Without composure you will find it very difficult to maintain your focus to keep your place in time.
-Whether you play the wrong part, forget the arrangement or drop a stick - there is that moment where you can't script your next move.
-I like watching my mentors or even other artists deal with mishap because I am always interested in how they respond - usually with grace; surely from much experience!
+Without composure you will find it very difficult to keep your focus - be it the wrong part, forgetting the arrangement or dropping a stick - there is that moment where you can't script your next move.
+I like watching my mentors or even other artists deal with mishap because I am always interested in how they respond - usually with grace; surely from much experience.
+I'll accept Art Blakey's quaote, "So go on and play, and if you make a mistake, make it loud so you won't make it next time."
+It's kind of a "Die with your boots on" vibe but it doesn't rationalize but exhorts you to own it.

 "What are you prepared to do?"